Peter-Schorn/SpotifyAPIExampleApp/README.md

-**⚠️ This branch is experimental and this app does not work properly yet**
+**⚠️ This branch is experimental and this version of the app does not work properly yet**

 I'm trying to integrate `SpotifyAPI` with the Spotify iOS sdk.